 Why Use a GoPro To Record a Soccer Game?

-Most folks might go with a DSLR to record youth sports because of the larger lenses, but size doesn’t always matter when it comes to recording video.
+Most folks might use a DSLR to record youth sports because of the larger lenses, but size doesn’t always matter when recording video.

 Then, there’s also the issue of video quality.
 When capturing memories in a video, you will want it to be in pristine quality.